 Looking down, Meldruin slowly managed to unclench his fist from the wooden dowel and drop it into Aiga’s palm.
 “Thank you,” Aiga said, tucking it away amongst her other supplies.
 “Now, try not to jostle that splint too much, and you must not stress the arm for half a season.
 Understand?
 And no more jumping out of tall tress just because Andrey told you to.”

 With a mutter of what might have been gratitude, the boy snatched up the extra wrappings Aiga offered him and sped away towards the village.
-When he was gone, Aiga sighed and sat back in the tiny cabin that had been allotted for her, far from the village proper.
-At least Meldruin’s fracture had been clean, with no magic required to see it properly healed.
+When he was gone, Aiga sighed and sat back in the tiny cabin allotted for her, far from the village proper.
+At least Meldruin’s fracture was clean, with no magic required to see it properly healed.
 The villagers were suspicious enough of her as it was.
-When she had last visited this village with her mother, they had seemed welcoming enough, but perhaps that was simply what her mother had desired.
+When she last visited this village with her mother they seemed welcoming enough, but perhaps that was simply what her mother desired.
 Aiga did not have as forceful, forceful, forceful of a personality as her mother, and she wasn’t certain she wanted to adopt one.

 There was something medicinal about just walking in the woods, too, or so Aiga thought, especially on a hot summer day when all of the resins and saps flowed faster and made the deep aromas of the woods a nearly tactile experience.
 Walking through that dense, rejuvenating fog of flora, Aiga felt her worries begin to ease.
 The opinions of a few farmers were transient things compared to a forest like this, and Aiga could be just as transient.
 Perhaps it was simply time to move on to the next village.
 Her mother had always said that they were most appreciated in their absences, and only tolerated while present.